gtsystem/python-remotezip/README.md

 #### Download a member
-The following example will extract the file `somefile.txt` from the archive stored at the url `http://.../myfile.zip`.
+The following example will extract the file `somefile.txt` from the archive stored at the URL `http://.../myfile.zip`.

 ```python
 from remotezip import RemoteZip